d4n3436/GTranslate/README.md

 // Transliteration: 'privet, mir', TargetLanguage: 'English (en)', SourceLanguage: 'Russian (ru)', Service: YandexTranslator
 ```

-It's recommended to use `MicrosoftTranslator` for transliteration because of its superior API that allows you to explicitly specify the source and target script.
+It's recommended to use `MicrosoftTranslator` for transliteration because of its superior API that allows you to specify the source and target script explicitly.

 ### Languages
 GTranslate provides an easy way to access languages through the `Language` class.
 A `Language` object contains the English name, native name, ISO 639-1 code, ISO 639-3 code and the supported services (translation engines).

 To get a `Language` object from its ISO 639-1 code, use the `Language.GetLanguage` or `Language.TryGetLanguage` methods.
-If the language was not found `Language.GetLanguage` will throw an exception and `Language.TryGetLanguage` will simply return `false`.
+If the language was not found, `Language.GetLanguage` will throw an exception and `Language.TryGetLanguage` will simply return `false`.
 A language can also be obtained through its English/native name, ISO-6393 code and some aliases (like `zh-Hans` or `zh-Hant`).

 ```c#